DevZen-net/devzen-tools/packages/zen/readme.md

 - [z.isClass](./functions/isClass.html) checks if a value is an ES2015 class

-- [z.isIterator](./functions/isIterator.html) checks if a value is any kind of Iterator // @todo: add tests

 - [z.isPromise](./functions/isPromise.html) checks if a value is a (native) Promise

 - [z.isRealObject](./functions/isRealObject.html) checks if a value is a Hash (a.k.a. an `{}` object in any form, such as object literal, class instance created with `new MyClass`, or object created by `Object.create(parent)`, with or without a prototype constructor etc.).
 There is no other way to check for this, as `_.isObject` & `_.isPlainObject` don't do the trick!

-- [z.isSingle](./functions/isSingle.html) checks if the value's data type is "plain" in terms of NOT naturally/normally having nested items (eg props, array items etc.) inside it.
+- [z.isSingle](./functions/isSingle-1.html) checks if the value's data type is "plain" in terms of NOT naturally/normally having nested items (eg props, array items etc.) inside it.
 For example number, string etc. are single.

 - [z.isMany](./functions/isMany.html) the opposite of isSingle: checks if the value's data type is "nested" in terms of naturally/normally having nested items (eg props, array items etc.) inside it.
 For example object, array, Map etc. are nested.

 - [z.isPrimitive](./functions/isPrimitive.html) according to the [definition of "primitive" in JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)

-plus many many more...
+plus many more...

 ### Numbers: From strict to any